How the first English novels by Parsis were written in the backdrop of the plague and politics

 Set in the two decades before its publication, the novel’s wide cast of characters are drawn into a web of relationships only to be separated by disease and death.
 My Friend, The Barrister also begins with an account of a dreaded but more familiar disease – the small pox – while describing the childhood of the protagonist, again “in the picturesque but now over-crowded suburb of Bandra.”

 When seven years old a serious malady befell poor Rustim or Russy as his parents endearingly called him.
 The attack was severe, and his life was in peril.
-The aid of guardian angles was invoked and vows were made.
+The aid of guardian angels was invoked and vows were made.
 The mother became frantic and the father, disconsolate.
 Their darling son was in the grip of death.
 The best of physicians were called in, and money was not spared.

 By degrees the child recovered.
 The recovery was miraculous, since the liver had become obstinate, and had threatened to strike work in consultation with its friend the kidney.
 It was an achievement for modern science, and the doctors congratulated themselves.
 The mother, however, ascribed the recovery to the kindly offices of the guardian angels.
 Perhaps she was right.
 Perhaps the doctors were right.